iossifovlab/snakeobjects/documentation/introduction.rst

-**snakeobjects** is a workflow management framework based on ``snakemake`` that uses an object-oriented abstraction of workflows. ``snakeobjects`` workflows are easier to develop, to maintain and to adopt compared to the equivalent workflows written in ``stanakemake``, but inherit all the powerful features of ``snakemake``.
+**snakeobjects** is a workflow management framework based on ``snakemake`` that uses an object-oriented abstraction of workflows. ``snakeobjects`` workflows are easier to develop, to maintain and to adopt compared to the equivalent workflows written in ``snakemake``, but inherit all the powerful features of ``snakemake``.
 These include the portability, efficient resource usage, the large expressive power due to the tight python integration, and the large community of the ``snakemake`` users.